-So there, that’s it!
-I hope you’ve found my guide to the top things to do and see on Bohol Island useful and that maybe I’ve inspired you to visit this gorgeous island on your travels!
+So there you have my guide to the top things to do and see on Bohol Island.
+I hope this proves useful and that maybe I’ve inspired you to visit this gorgeous island on your travels!
 If you’ve already been to Bohol, let me know in the comments!
 I’d love to hear from you!

 If you’ve enjoyed this post, feel free to share using the below links!